Pat Spillane: Records

 Spillane was presented with the Texaco Footballer of the Year award on two occasions, the first in 1978 and the second in 1984.
 His second win was all the more remarkable considering he had battled back from a career-threatening injury.
-Also in 1984, the GAA's centenary yaar, Spillane was singled out as one of the greatest players of all-time when he was chosen in the left wing-forward position on the Football Team of the Century.
+Also in 1984, the GAA's centenary year, Spillane was singled out as one of the greatest players of all-time when he was chosen in the left wing-forward position on the Football Team of the Century.
 He retained this position on the Football Team of the Millennium in 1999.

 The three Spillane brothers – Pat, Tom and Mick – hold the record number of All-Ireland senior winners' medals in either hurling or football with nineteen.
-Including medals won as non-playing substitutes Pat won eight, Tom won seven and Mick won four.
+Including medals won as non-playing substitutes Pat won eight, Mick won seven and Tom won four.